andikrueger/AzureCP/Register-App-In-AAD.md

-## Create the app in Azure Active Directory
+## Register an application in Azure Active Directory

-AzureCP must be registered as an application in Azure AD to be able to connect and make queries.
-It only requires permission "Read directory data" and must not have any delegated permission.
+An application must be registered in Azure AD to allow AzureCP to make queries in your tenant:

-To register the application in Azure Active Directory:

 - Sign-in to the [Azure portal](https://portal.azure.com/) and browse to your Azure Active Directory tenant
 - Go to "App Registrations" > "New application registration" > Add following information: